Fertilizing Houseplants: Simple Feeding Guide

 - K - Potassium: supports overall health, disease resistance, and water regulation.

 For most leafy houseplants, a balanced fertilizer (equal numbers, like 10-10-10) or one slightly higher in nitrogen is ideal.
 For flowering plants, a formula higher in phosphorus encourages blooms.
-There are also specialist feeds (orchid food, cactus food) tuned to those plants.
+There are also specialist feeds (orchid food, cactus food) tuned to those plants - useful for an orchid or a potted cactus.

 When to Fertilize